 The Queen’s official place of residence has a staggering 775 rooms and is one of the few working royal palaces remaining anywhere in the world.

-The State rooms are open to visitors during the summer months of the year, whilst you can visit the Palace for free as part of DUKES Summer Suite Promotion; it’s only a five minute stroll through Green Park from the hotel.
+The State rooms are open to visitors during the summer months of the year, whilst you can visit the Palace easily from DUKES; it’s only a five minute stroll through Green Park from the hotel.

 2. Hampton Court Palace